-(B) recognizing achievements of those who have exhibited or supported entrepreneurial efforts to expand and
+(B) recognizing achievements of those who have exhibited or supported entrepreneurial efforts to expand and create new markets for United States agricultural exports or increase the volume or value of United States agricultural exports; and ricultural exports.

-(C) disseminating information on successful methods used to develop and expand markets for United States agricultural exports.
+(C) disseminating information on successful methods used to develop and expand markets for United States ag-

 (b) ESTABLISHMENT.-There is established the Edward R. Madigan United States Agricultural Export Excellence Award, which shall be evidenced by a medal bearing the inscription "Edward R. Madigan United States Agricultural Export Excellence Award".
-The medal shall be of such design and materials and bear such additional inscriptions as the Secretary of Agriculture (referred to in this section as the "Secretary") may prescribe. (c) SELECTION OF RECIPIENT.-The President or the Secretary
+The medal shall be of such design and materials and bear such additional inscriptions as the Secretary of Agriculture (referred to in this section as the "Secretary") may prescribe.

+(c) SELECTION OF RECIPIENT.-The President or the Secretary

-(c) SELECTION OF RECIPIENT.-The President or the Secretary (on the basis of recommendations received from the board established under subsection (h)) shall periodically provide the award to companies and other entities that in the judgment of the President or the Secretary substantially encourage entrepreneurial efforts in the food and agriculture sector for advancing United States agricultural exports. (d) PRESENTATION OF AWARD.-The presentation of the award
+(c) SELECTION OF RECIPIENT.-The President or the Secretary (on the basis of recommendations received from the board established under subsection (h)) shall periodically provide the award to companies and other entities that in the judgment of the President or the Secretary substantially encourage entrepreneurial efforts in the food and agriculture sector for advancing United States agricultural exports.